Drivers and Owners

 Is there an excess?

 An insured person, who may be an owner, driver or passenger and who is deemed to be more than 25% responsible for a motor vehicle crash will need to pay an excess.
-The maximum excess is $460 (as at 10 July 2011).
+The maximum excess payable as at 1 January 2013 is $510.
 Please see the excess page for more detail.

 Why should I register my vehicle?